- How does Floating-PV benefit lake owners?

 - Who will operate and manage my Floating-PV plant?

-The plant will be operated and managed by the experts of the BayWa r.e.
-O&M team, who have already gained experience from our initial floating projects in the Netherlands.
-Remote 24/7 monitoring is guaranteed from our control centre based in Munich
+The plant can be operated and managed by our experts at BayWa r.e.
+Operation Services GmbH, who already have experience from other floating projects.
+24/7 remote monitoring is guaranteed from our control center in Munich.

-- How can you ensure the safety of the system and especially the safety of individuals using the water as a lake for swimming?
+- How can BayWa r.e. ensure the safety of the facility and, in particular, the safety of people using the water as a bathing lake?

-Our Floating-PV systems fulfil all electrical regulations relating to the installation of electrical systems.
-We install a perfect grounding system to protect the system from any electrical failures.
-Our systems are reviewed and certified by the independent company VDE and are compliant with all electrical regulations and standards.
-Furthermore, we focus on lakes that are not used for recreational purposes.
+The Floating-PV systems we install comply with all electrotechnical regulations.
+We install a grounding system to protect the system from electrical failures.
+Our systems are tested and certified by the German Association for Electrical, Electronic & Information Technologies (German: Verband der Elektrotechnik Elektronik Informationstechnik e.
+V. (VDE)).
+We focus on artificial and unused waters that are not used for recreational purposes.

-According to a study by the World Bank, there is a potential of 204 GWp in Europe alone if 10% of the man-made freshwater areas are used (Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / World Bank, page 57, chart).
+According to a World Bank study, there is a potential of 204 GWp in Europe alone if we use 10% of man-made inland freshwater reservoirs (Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / The World Bank, page 57, chart).
+Currently, only about 0.15% of this potential has been installed, so the market still has tremendous growth potential.

-- Is floating solar energy more expensive than ground-mounted PV?
+- Is floating solar more expensive than ground-mounted PV?

-Floating-PV is still more expensive than ground-mounted PV, but it also generates higher yields due to the cooling effect of the water, and costs are constantly dropping due to technical improvement.
+Floating-PV is still more expensive than ground-mounted systems.
+However, due to the cooling effect of the water, higher yields can be achieved.
+In addition, the lease costs for the land areas are lower and the maintenance costs are lower.